Red Gold potato

-Red Gold potato is an early variety of North American potato.
+Red Gold or Golden Red Skins, potato is an early variety of North American potato.
 It has a red skin with yellow flesh inside.
-It is resistant to potato leafroll virus and potato virus Y and moderately resistant to common scab, but is susceptible to potato virus a and potato virus s.
+It is resistant to potato leafroll virus and potato virus Y and moderately resistant to common scab, but is susceptible to potato virus A and potato virus S.

-'Red Gold' was bred in Canada in the 1970s and registered in 1987.
+Red Gold was bred in Canada in the 1970s and registered in 1987.

-'Red Gold' has a mid season maturity, is medium sized with ovate primary and terminal leaflets.
+Red Gold has a mid season maturity, is medium sized with ovate primary and terminal leaflets.
 The flowers of this variety have golden yellow anthers and medium berry production.
-The 'Red Gold' tubers are round to oval with medium eye depth and the sprouts are very pubescent with a pinkish-yellow apex.
+The Red Gold tubers are round to oval with medium eye depth and the sprouts are very pubescent with a pinkish-yellow apex.

-Medicinal Uses
+Medicinal uses

 Red Gold potatoes are sometimes used as a home remedy to help with hemorrhoid relief.
 Hemorrhoid sufferers are instructed to cut the potato into a wedge and place it near the affected area.